Depression and Anxiety

 While Children, Adolescents, and Teens also struggle with mental, emotional, interpersonal and abuse issues; there are additional concerns that they may encounter as they try to gain their independence or self-efficacy.
 Some common struggles for this population are but not limited to bullying, adjusting to divorce, gender identity, school or academic problems, peer pressure, body image, human trafficking and teen pregnancy.
 Minors typically aren’t able to express their struggles easily as they may not understand why they feel the way they do.
 Therapy can help assist minors by learning how to identify accurately and adequately express their emotions, increase assertiveness and, replace ineffective defense mechanisms with effective coping strategies and appropriate problem-solving skills.

-Please feel free to contact me, to explore whether I can be helpful during this time.
+Please feel free to contact us, to explore how we can be helpful during this time.